 Finnish education also focuses on learning for oneself, problem solving, and self-development.
 Finnish schools, starting from early childhood education, are preparing their young learners not only for the world, but for the learners themselves to live a life that is meaningful to them.
 Each child has his/her own individual plan as they grow up.
 Schools are not a place that celebrates competition.
 Instead, schools are a nurturing and warm space that builds each unique individual into the best version of themselves.
 Unlike many other countries that measure students as a young age, there is no national evaluation during basic education.
 (Further reading: Why Finland has the best schools)

-Living in the 21st century, the rapidly changing society challenges citizens in this current era to develop in a very different way than people in the past.
+The rapidly changing society of the 21st century, challenges citizens to develop in a very different way than people in the past.
 In order to position yourself and to live to the fullest, lifelong learning is a capacity that you should own.
 Finnish education is designed for this purpose.
-A step into Finnish schools, you will notice that students are learning for themselves, not for the parents or teachers.
+Step into a Finnish school, and you will quickly notice that students are learning for themselves, not for the parents or teachers.
 They are motivated and willing to learn not because they are told to by others or because they need to get a good grade, but because they really want to.
 There is no dead end in the Finnish education system.
 Anyone who has previously studied in a vocational track can always study in more academic-oriented schools, and vice versa.

 Finnish education is the foundation of the society, and Finnish education is built upon the trust from the society as well.
-Teachers in Finland for general education are required to have a master’s degree, and the whole society trusts that the schools and teachers will bring out the best in students.
+Teachers within general education in Finland are required to have a master’s degree, and the whole society trusts that the schools and teachers will bring out the best in students.
 Based on trust, the teachers embrace high level of autonomy in lesson planning.
 Without the pressure of exams, teachers can truly design the lessons according to each group individually.
 (Further reading: Highly trained, respected and free: why Finland’s teachers are different).

 The same concepts from Finnish basic education extend to higher education.
-While the Finns of your age have been benefitting from this education system their whole life, it is never too late to have a taste of it!
+While the Finns of your age have been benefitting from this education system their whole life, it is never too late to try it for yourself!